 Program Structure

-90-minute clinician-led group focused on DBT skills, emotion management, resilience, and social/life skills.
+Clinician-led group focused on DBT skills, emotion management, resilience, and social/life skills.

 Secondary Group Placement: Clients may also be required to participate in an additional group offered at Hope Crest Counseling, selected based on age, developmental stage, and clinical needs (e.g., creative expression, DBT, social skills, mindfulness, interpersonal processing).